How many solar panels do I need for my home in 2023?

-- The number of solar panels you need depends on a few key factors, including your geographic location and individual panel specifications.
+The number of solar panels you need depends on a few key factors, including your electricity consumption, geographic location, and individual panel specifications.

-Calculating how many solar panels you’ll need to meet all of your energy needs depends on several factors.
-The easiest way to find out how many panels you’ll need is to use our Solar Calculator.
-When you put in your address and estimated monthly power bill, we’ll do all of the math for you so that you can make an informed decision.
-If you’d like to do those calculations for yourself, we’ve explained our formula below to help.
+Calculating how many solar panels you'll need to meet your energy needs depends on several factors.
+The easiest way to find out how many panels you'll need is to use our Solar Calculator.
+When you put in your address and estimated monthly power bill, we'll do all of the math for you so that you can make an informed decision.
+If you'd like to do those calculations, we've explained our formula below to help.

-The formula we used to estimate the number of solar panels you need to power your home depends on these key factors.
-Here are the assumptions we made, and how we did our math:
+The formula we used to estimate the number of solar panels you need to power your home depends on these critical factors.
+Here are the assumptions we made and how we did our math:

 Annual electricity usage